PY7184 - Individual Differences and Social Psychology (2019/20)

 The aims of this module are to (a) provide students with systematic understanding of key theories of individual differences in the areas of intelligence, motivation and emotion; (b) provide students with systematic understanding of theory and research relating to social cognition, social identity, and social behaviour; (c) develop students’ comprehensive understanding of how these topics can be scientifically investigated using appropriate research methodologies; and (d) foster students’ skills in the development of academic argument and critical evaluation in these core areas of psychology.

-Topics will be drawn from: personality, individual differences, intelligence, emotion, motivation, attitudes, group processes, intergroup relations, and self and identity.
+Topics will be drawn from: Intelligence, emotion, motivation, attitudes, attribution, group processes, group-decision making, intergroup conflict, self and identity, and critical social psychology.

 Learning and teaching

-Students will develop their knowledge and understanding of the subject areas and related topics through lectures and directed independent study.
-Deeper understanding, evaluation and skill development will be promoted through directed study of recommended reading material and online resources.
+Students will gain knowledge and understanding of the broad subject areas and related topics through lectures.
+Deeper understanding, evaluation and skill development will be promoted through directed study of recommended reading material, seminars, and online resources.

 On successful completion of this module students will: